 Just a great little country fair that’s big on friendliness!
 We’ve been in love with Ossipee Fair since the first time we visited.
 It’s always the first fair in the area, beginning in early July, and it’s become a yearly event to take our District display, along with any updates at the Tenmile River Demonstration Forest.
-In addition to the District, TRDF and Invasive Forest Pest display, this year I brought the new Envirothon fundraising info to let folks know about our Maine Envirothon program.
+In addition to the District, Tenmile River Demonstration Forest and Invasive Forest Pest display, I now bring the Envirothon fundraising info to let folks know about our Maine Envirothon program.

 The Invasive Forest Pest outreach done by the district to support the Maine Department of Agriculture, Conservation and Forestry has now become of vital importance in this area with the finding of EAB in the Acton and Lebanon area.

-Please visit us at the fair in 2019 and feel free to bring us photos of any suspicious invasive forest pest activity you may have seen.
+Please visit us at the fair July 9-12, 2020 and feel free to bring us photos of any suspicious invasive forest pest activity you may have seen.
 To learn more of what you should be on the look-out for, check out our Forestry page.

 Agriculture & Conservation Family Day

 As a joint venture of Oxford County Soil & Water Conservation District and the Waterford Fair, Agriculture & Conservation Family Day is always held on the first day of Waterford Fair and admission is free to attendees from 9:30 am until Noon.
 A couple of years ago we changed this from a children’s event to a family event and what a difference it’s made!
 In addition to visiting with the animals and playing some games, the “Little Hands for Agriculture” and “Little Hands for Forestry” are wildly popular and almost as much fun to watch as to participate.
 The younger children learn the process of “farm to market” at both areas and get to purchase a treat with their hard-earned “money” at the end of this unique learning experience.
 But at “Little Hands for Forestry” it’s all about the chainsaw and the John Deere pedal tractor!